ablab/spades/docs/standalone.md

 ## k-mer cardinality estimating

-`spades-kmer-estimating ` is a tool for estimating approximate number of unique k-mers in the provided reads.
+`spades-kmer-estimating` is a tool for estimating the approximate number of unique k-mers in the provided reads.
 Kmers from reverse-complementary reads aren"t taken into account for k-mer cardinality estimating.

 To provide input data to SPAdes k-mer cardinality estimating tool `spades-kmer-estimating ` you should provide dataset description file in [YAML format](running.md#specifying-multiple-libraries-with-yaml-data-set-file).